 The Non-Agency Specific resources are utilized for three separate purposes.
 The Board uses Administrative Overhead for all operating costs, travel expenses for Board Staff, and for short term projects.
-Examples of these projects are the Colorado Assessment Match (CAM) evaluation project in 2017, the Problem-Solving Courts Evaluation (partial funding), and the Jail-Based Behavioral Services (JBBS) Evaluation (both in 2018).
-In FY18 and FY19, the Board chose to utilize some Administrative Overhead funds to support the Funding Application Pilot Project.
+Examples of these projects have been the Colorado Assessment Match (CAM) evaluation project in 2017, the Problem-Solving Courts Evaluation (partial funding), and the Jail-Based Behavioral Services (JBBS) Evaluation (both in 2018).

 The Board will continue to co-sponsor the annual Colorado Collaborative Justice Conference that educates case managers, treatment providers, and criminal justice professionals on the latest research and practices that are proven to effectively support clients in the criminal justice system.
-The Board has committed more resources to the growth and expansion of this conference in both FY2019 and FY 2020.
+The Board has committed more resources to the growth and expansion of this conference.